gpseal/Web-Development/README.md

 # Web-Development

+## Assignment Brief
+Build a one page website using vanilla js based on an existing website

 Live website can be viewed at: https://sealgp1-web.onrender.com/

 Inspiration site:
 https://www.kimiaviation.com/

 **To view the site on a local server:**